matrix-org/matrix-spec/content/client-server-api/modules/read_markers.md

 ##### Client behaviour

-Clients MUST update unread markers by directly modifying the `m.marked_unread` account data event.
+Clients MUST update unread markers by directly modifying the `m.marked_unread` room account data event.
 When marking a room as unread, clients SHOULD NOT change the `m.fully_read` marker so that the user's read position in the room is retained.